-The Detroit native embarked on an acting and modeling career during a trip to New York City when renowned make-up artist Sam Fine set him up with a fashion photographer, Fadil Berisha.
-Before his appearance as Joe Boxer, Vaughn worked as a successful print model for such companies as Gap, Target, Skechers, Old Navy, Bath & Body Works Fragrance, Nordstrom, and Marc Ecko.
-He also worked as a runway model for Tommy Hilfiger, Phat Farm, and Karl Kani.
-He has graced the pages of FHM (SA), URB Magazine, and Glamour.
+At the culmination of college, he relocated to New York City; and thus, Vaughn began a career as an actor and model.
+It was there where celebrity makeup artist Sam Fine set him up with a fashion photographer, Fadil Berisha.
+Above Joe Boxer, he worked as a successful print model for many companies such as GAP, Old Navy, as well as a runway model for Tommy Hilfiger, Phat Farm, and Karl Kani.
+He has graced the pages of Elle, Cosmopolitan and Glamour.
+Additionally, he flipped the Houston Chronicle.

 “Jaguar Century: 100 Years of Automotive Excellence” by Giles Chapman